skokielibrary/spl-content/_content/mike/services--career-advice.markdown

 - Career books with general job search advice.
 - Information on career fields and industries.
-- Gudies for resumes, cover letters, networking, and interviewing.
+- Guides for resumes, cover letters, networking, and interviewing.
 - Job posting board with local job opportunities and information for other career programs and educational opportunities in the area.

 ## One-on-one career help